10 Ways to Reduce Your Carbon Footprint

 Turn your waste into something amazing!
 No matter whether you have a small, large garden or non-existent outdoor space, why not start producing homemade compost and do your bit for the environment?
 Your healthy soil will thank you!
 To see exactly why home composting is so important, and your how to guide, see How to Home Compost with Traidcraft and the RHS.

-Scientists have proven that farmers raising the likes of cows, pigs and chickens for the food industry generates as much greenhouse gas emissions as all cars, vans and automobiles combined.
+Research suggests that farmers unsustainably raising the likes of cows, pigs and chickens for the food industry generates as much greenhouse gas emissions as all cars, vans and automobiles combined.
+Make sure to buy your meat from a sustainable source with a transparent, ethical supply chain, locally where possible.
 Initiatives such as Meat Free Monday or Veganuary, in which people pledge to go vegan for a month, are great ways to reduce your meat consumption.

 “Interest in veganism is at an all-time high and there’s never been a more exciting time to go vegan!
 While supermarkets have shelves stacked full of vegan goodies, restaurants and takeaways are always adding new vegan dishes to their menus.
 More and more people are starting to realise that we don’t need to eat or use animals to live happy, healthy lives.
 It’s perfectly possible to get all the nutrients your body needs from plant sources and taking away animals’ lives from them is cruel when we don’t have to.
 Some also go vegan because they are concerned with the huge impact that animal agriculture has on the environment, and others choose to follow the lifestyle to improve their health.
 Veganism is a great choice for all of us who care about these issues.
 Why not give veganism a go as part of World Vegan Month?
 You won’t regret it!” - The Vegan Society